Names like Logan share the original’s best qualities.

 2016 US popularity ranking: #675

 There’s something dashing about Flynn.
 Even though Hollywood legend Errol has been gone for decades, he still lends the name a certain swashbuckling vibe.
-Flynn’s Irish roots help, too, and the name reminds me of words like fleet and fly – all positives.
+Flynn’s Irish roots help, too, and the name sounds like fleet and fly – all positives.
 The man-of-action image squares nicely with Logan, as does the strong, simple sound.
 There’s a Disney prince named Flynn Rider – from Tangled – and a handful of other pop culture references to keep this name familiar.
-For some, it might seem too close to the popular Finn and company, but I think it hits the familiar-but-not-too-common sweet spot.
+For some, it might seem too close to the popular Finn and company, but it hits the familiar-but-not-too-common sweet spot.

 2016 US popularity ranking: #712